jrief/django-angular/docs/resolve-dependencies.rst

 Accessing External Dependencies
 ===============================

 Our external dependencies now are located outside of any static folder.
-We there have to tell Django where to find them.
+We then have to tell Django where to find them.
 By using these configuration variables in ``settings.py``

 .. code-block:: python